mplattu/thermostat/README.md

  * `INFLUXDB_ORG` InfluxDB organisation.
 Type: string
  * `INFLUXDB_BUCKET` InfluxDB bucket.
 Type: string
  * `INFLUXDB_TOKEN` InfluxDB access token.
 The server needs write access to the given bucket.
 Type: string
+ * `INFLUXDB_SSL_CERT_BASE64` InfluxDB server SSL certificate chain.
+See below how to get this.
+Type: string

+To get the base64-encoded cert do following:
+ 1. Open your InfluxDB server with Firefox
+ 1. Click the lock icon (left of URL) > Connection secure > More information > View certificate > Download the certificate chain in PEM format as `cert.pem`
+ 1. `cat cert.pem | base64 -w0 >cert.b64`
+ 1. Copy `cert.b64` to `INFLUXDB_SSL_CERT_BASE64`

 Variables for testing and debugging: